andreykuzmenko/apps/leadcase-privacy-policy.md

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.

-This policy is effective as of 2021-11-22
+This policy is effective as of 2021-11-23

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at a.kuzmenko2007@gmail.com.
+If you have any questions or suggestions about Privacy Policy, do not hesitate to contact me at a.kuzmenko2007@gmail.com.